yeetzone/docker-dontstarvetogether/docs/configuration.md

 - wilderness

 **INTENTION**
 Configures the server's gameplay-intention for players.
+The default value depends on **GAME_MODE**
 - social
-- cooperative *[default]*
+- cooperative
 - competitive
 - madness